Horace Plunkett: Political reorientation

 Having previously focused his attention pragmatically on economic factors, Plunkett now began to reorient to political and social issues.
 The failure of the Irish Council Bill in 1907 made him realise the critical importance of self-government and by 1912 he was a convinced Home Ruler.
 He spent the first half of 1914 in negotiations intended to prevent partition and the exclusion of Ulster, to no avail.

 Hitherto he had been regarded as a moderate Unionist, but this suggestion rendered him suspect in Ulster eyes, and the suspicion was confirmed when he published in the third week of July a pamphlet entitled The Better Way: an Appeal to Ulster not to Desert Ireland, in which he announced his conversion to Home Rule and appealed to Ulster to give Home Rule a chance, re-stating the arguments of his previous letter, and suggesting a conference of Irishmen on the bill.
 This was his attempt to avert civil war; but the situation was revolutionized by the outbreak of the First World War.

 During the war the cooperatives were severely hit as farmers avoided their high standards, supplying inferior produce directly to Britain, where food shortages led to a boom period for Irish agriculture.

 Much of Plunkett's time was spent as an unofficial envoy between Britain and the United States.
 After the Easter Rising of 1916, when he heard of executions, he sought clemency for its remaining leaders, including Constance Markievicz, except for anyone involved in regular crime.

-Once again, in 1917, he took the lead in an honest attempt to solve the Irish question.
+Once again, in 1917, he took the lead in an attempt to solve the Irish question.
 When Lloyd George set up a convention of Irishmen to consider the suspended Third Home Rule Act 1914, and report their conclusions, there was great difficulty in finding a suitable chairman; but the first meeting unanimously chose Sir Horace for the post.
 He was himself sanguine, and worked at his task with singular devotion until May 1918; but the absence of Sinn Féin from the gathering, and the impossibility of reconciling the views of the Ulstermen and the southern Unionists, prevented the adoption of any report with unanimity.
 He may have lost what would have been a historic deal in January 1918 by diverting the debate to the issue of land purchase.

 Until 1922 Plunkett worked to keep Ireland united within the British Commonwealth, founding the Irish Dominion League and a weekly journal, the Irish Statesman, to advance that aim, for which he was rejected by those working for an Irish Republic.
+He met Michael Collins, whom he described as "simple yet cunning".